About Melinda +

 This is also when we start thinking deeply about what our health might look like for the rest of our lives.

-Positive health change without dieting can take place across the span of menopausal health concerns.
+Positive health change without the focus on dieting can take place across the span of menopausal health concerns.

 Neurodivergent Menopause

 Greater awareness and advocacy means more and more people in midlife are showing up with multiple experiences of neurodivergence.
-This includes my own late ADHD diagnosis.
+This includes my own late AuDHD diagnosis.

 This inspired me to create a special place for this group, an inclusive and neuro-affirming home for exploring food and body image at this pivotal stage.